kanboard/kanboard/doc/notifications.markdown

 Kanboard is able to send notifications through several channels:

 - Email
-- Web
+- Web (List of unread messages)
-- Jabber/XMPP
-- Hipchat
-- Slack

-Actually, Jabber/Hipchat/Slack notifications are sent to a room or group channel because they are configured at the project level.

-However, email or web notifications are sent to an individual person.
+External plugins allow you to send notifications to Slack, Hipchat, Jabber or any chat system.

 Configuration
 -------------